voyager1winterberry/cse372-01srs/srsV3-0.md

 ***3.3.2.1.3*** The My Video page shall display a workout video.<br>
 ***3.3.2.1.4*** The My Video page shall provide a save video button.<br>

-### 3.3.3 Usability Requirement <a name="3.3.3-usability-requirement" />
+### 3.3.3 Usability Requirements <a name="3.3.3-usability-requirement" />
+This section lists the quality and use requirements for the MyJym application.
+Including measurable effectiveness and satisfaction criteria for the My Video feature. <br>
 ***3.3.3.1*** User shall be able to save a selected video<br>
 ***3.3.3.2*** User shall be able to view the workout video<br>
 ***3.3.3.3*** User shall be able to view saved videos<br>

 ### 3.3.4 Performance requirements <a name="3.3.4-performance-requirements" />

-For the MyJym application to meet performance standards, there are specific requirements that are needed to be met, specified below.
+For the MyJym application to meet performance standards, there are specific requirements that are needed to be met, specified below.<br>
 ***3.3.4.1*** User shall be able to save a selected video<br>
 ***3.3.4.2*** The user shall only be able to save one video link per exercise.<br>
 ***3.3.4.3*** The My Video page shall support a configurable amount of workouts<br>